Harish-Chandra bimodules for type A rational Cherednik algebras: Abstract

 \section{Abstract}

 We study Harish-Chandra bimodules for the rational Cherednik algebra associated to the symmetric group $S_{n}$.
 In particular, we show that for any parameter $c \in \CC$, the category of Harish-Chandra $H_{c}$-bimodules admits a fully faithful embedding into the category $\cO_{c}$, and describe the irreducibles in the image.
 We also construct a duality on the category of Harish-Chandra bimodules, and in fact we do this in a greater generality of quantizations of Nakajima quiver varieties.
-We use this duality, along with induction and restriction fucntors, to describe as an abelian category the block of the category of Harish-Chandra bimodules containing the regular bimodule.
+We use this duality, along with induction and restriction functors, to describe, as an abelian category, the smallest Serre subcategory of the category of Harish-Chandra bimodules containing the regular bimodule, as well as to explicitly describe the tensor products of its irreducible objects.